Protecting a Bosonic Qubit with Autonomous Quantum Error Correction

 The selectivity on individual levels relies on the photon-number dependent transition frequencies of the dispersive Hamiltonian.
 Hence, it is critical that $\lambda\ll\chi_q$, so the odd-parity code space remains unperturbed.
+The other rates follow a hierarchy of $\lambda<\Omega<\kappa<\chi_q$.
 When a photon emission occurs in $R$, the even-parity states are simultaneously projected to the odd-parity subspace by gaining a photon.
 By adiabatic elimination of the fast dynamics in $q$ and $R$, we obtain $\hat{\Pi}_{eo}$ as the effective operator acting on cavity $A$.
 Phase coherence among the four converted states is expected to persist, since no which-path information leaks into the environment as long as 1) the transition rates along the four paths are identical, and 2) the frequency of the emitted reservoir photon is independent of the path choice.
-This path-degenerate Raman process is inspired by several theoretical proposals~\cite{pinotsi_single_2008, kapit_hardware-efficient_2016}, but our two-stage construction of the coherent drives is crucial for achieving path-independent reservoir emission frequencies while maintaining parity selectivity.
+This path-degenerate pumping process is inspired by several theoretical proposals~\cite{sarovar_continuous_2005, pinotsi_single_2008, kapit_hardware-efficient_2016}, but our two-stage construction of the coherent drives is crucial for achieving path-independent reservoir emission frequencies while maintaining parity selectivity.

 Each of the two frequency combs is generated by single-sideband modulation of a microwave carrier source with four intermediate-frequency (IF) control signals digitally combined.
 The amplitudes and phases of these IF signals can all be independently tuned.
-After a series of calibration experiments and compensating for multi-tone parametric mixing effects (see Supplementary Materials), we experimentally obtain $\lambda\approx 28$ kHz, $\Omega\approx 90$ kHz for all transition paths.\\
+The ancilla state is measured using dispersive readout via mode $R$, which is not sufficiently optimized to enable single-shot state assignment.
+Measurement outcomes are converted to a nominal excited state probability by scaling the averaged demodulated signal relative to the reference ground and excited states.
+After a series of calibration experiments and compensating for multi-tone parametric mixing effects (see Methods), we experimentally obtain $\lambda\approx 27$ kHz, $\Omega\approx 88$ kHz for all transition paths.